LatitudeAdjustment/auth1/README.md

 ## Migrations

 Let's mot migrate just yet.
+We would like to change the timestamp type first.

 ### Migrations - Timestamps

 Before we run migrations we want to specify microseconds.

-The User schema and functions yhay related to confirmed_at will also have to be changed.
+The User schema and functions that related to confirmed_at will also have to be changed.

 ```elixir